Mobinakadaei/UITestCases/README.md

 ## 2. Modularized Variables

   To promote cleaner code and better separation of concerns, I have centralized all variables in the Keyword files rather than including them in the test case files.
 This approach results in cleaner, more modular test cases.
 If a change to a variable is needed, it only has to be made in one place, within the relevant page object file.
 With this structure, testing different scenarios with varying inputs becomes much easier.
 Additionally, if any web elements change, adapting to those changes is straightforward, as updates are confined to the page object, ensuring minimal impact on the test cases.
+I have utilized variables to name my test cases, allowing for dynamic naming.
+By simply changing the value of a variable, the corresponding test case name will automatically update accordingly.

   * Reusability: Variables can be accessed across different classes and test files without duplication.